argonavisbr/Learn-D3js-2025/Part2/README.md

 Code for Chapter 10 - Colors

 __`Chapter11/`__
-Code for Chapter 11 - Shape and layout generators
+Code for Chapter 11 - Shape generators, line and area charts

 __`Chapter12/`__
-Code for Chapter 12 - Events and transitions
+Code for Chapter 11 - Layout generators, stacks and pies

 __`Chapter13/`__
+Code for Chapter 13 - Transitions and animations

+__`Chapter14/`__
-Code for Chapter 13 - Interactive behaviors
+Code for Chapter 14 - Events and interactive behaviors

 ## 2) CodePen links to selected examples